Latest News

-The CSUDH Entry-level OTD Program (WSCUC and ACOTE candidacy approved) will start Summer 2023.
+The CSUDH Entry-level OTD Program (WSCUC and ACOTE candidacy approved) started last summer 2023.
 See program details on the OTD Program tab.
 For inquiries, email otprogram@csudh.edu.

 We are very proud of our program curriculum and confident that it will provide a great foundation for occupational therapy professional competence and success.
 Through a team effort, the occupational therapy department faculty, students, and staff strive for the highest level of achievement.
 Together, we are quite enthusiastic about being a part of our student's journey toward becoming occupational therapy practitioners and leaders aligned with the following department mission, core values, and commitment to diversity, equity, and inclusion.